top of page

 Lowell Miller

-Lowell Miller was the President and lead portfolio manager of Miller/Howard Investments Inc. and was a professional money manager for over thirty years.
-To minimize the risk that the dividend could be cut or discontinued, Miller suggests we consider four questions as outlined below.
-Your answers to these questions will govern your decision as to whether or not you want to buy some common shares of a company, and whether you want to continue to hold the company in your portfolio.
+Lowell Miller was the president and lead portfolio manager of Miller/Howard Investments Inc. and was a professional money manager for over thirty years.
+To minimize the risk that a company’s dividend payments could be cut or discontinued, Miller suggests you consider four questions as discussed below.
+Your answers to these questions will govern your decision as to whether you want to invest in the company or, if you already own shares, whether you want to continue to hold the company in your portfolio.

 2) Has the company changed its dividend policy?

-No, the data shows us that since 2015, company management is contining to take steps to continue to increase the dividend payments each year.
+No, the financial data shows that since 2015, company management has continued to increase the dividend payments each year.

 3) Has the company failed to raise its dividend?

-No, Value Line report shows that the company has raised its dividend every year since 2015.
+No, the Value Line report shows that the company has raised its dividend every year since 2015.

 4) Has the company cut its dividend?

-The Value Line data shows that the company had not cut its dividend since 2008 although it did not begin to increase the dividend until 2015.
+The Value Line data shows that the company has not cut its dividend since 2008, although it did not begin to increase the dividend until 2015.

-Based on foregoing information, it is reasonable to conclude that Sun Life Financial dividends are unlikely to be cut or discontinued, at least in the foreseeable future.
-However, it will be important to monitor the quarterly and annual reports for the company on an ongoing basis, to confirm that the company's financial success can be expected to continue.
+Based on the foregoing information, it is reasonable to conclude that the dividends paid by Sun Life Financial are unlikely to be cut or discontinued, at least in the foreseeable future.
+However, it would be important to monitor the company’s quarterly and annual reports on an ongoing basis to confirm that its financial success can be expected to continue.

 1. Lowell, L. 2006.
 The Single Best Investment, Creating Wealth with Dividend Growth.
 The Print Project, P.O.
 Box 703, Bearsville, NY 12409, 2nd Ed., p.160